 If you want something you can rely on, then it’s a good idea to invest in quality tent pegs.
 As a rule, these tend to be affordable, and they can be worth their weight in gold when you get a good night of sleep out in the wilderness.

-Wondering where to get good tent pegs for your next camping trip?
+Wondering where to get good tent anchors for your next camping trip?
 You’re in the right place!
 We’ll look at the various types of tent stakes and give you a recommendation for each.

 |#1 - MSR Groundhog|